24vlh/ValidareSemnaturaAvansata-eCI/COMPILE.md

 ## Paths

-Project-local paths:
+Project-local path:

-- Windows repo path: `W:\public_html\24vlh\ValidareSemnaturaAvansata-eCI`
-- WSL repo path: `/mnt/w/public_html/24vlh/ValidareSemnaturaAvansata-eCI`
+- `@24vlh/ValidareSemnaturaAvansata-eCI`

 Clean Windows machine example path:

 - `C:\ValidareSemnaturaAvansata-eCI`

 If you are building from a fresh Windows PC outside the 24VLH workspace, use the `C:\...` example path.
-If you are building from the shared workspace, use the `W:\...` / `/mnt/w/...` paths above.
+If you are building from the shared workspace, use `@24vlh/ValidareSemnaturaAvansata-eCI` in markdown prose and the concrete Windows/WSL paths only inside commands.

 ---